 South Carolina may be an at-will employment state, but that does not mean your employer can fire you in violation of state and federal discrimination laws.
 There are many instances in which your employer can face adverse consequences for wrongful termination.
+If you made a complaint when you became aware of employment law violations, reported harassment or discrimination in the workplace, or were otherwise terminated due to a protected act, you may have legal options.

 When Termination Is Considered “Wrongful”

 Your wrongful termination lawyer in North Charleston, SC is here to help you hold your employer accountable for their employment law violations.
 Many employees are under the impression that living in an at-will state for employment purposes means their employer can terminate their employment for any reason at any time.
 However, this is simply not the case.

 There are many employment laws in place that are designed to protect employees from wrongful termination.
 Essentially, anytime your employer violates employment laws as they terminate you, they can face legal consequences.
-Here is more:
+There are specific protected statuses that may apply.

 Common Reasons for Wrongful Termination

 There are many reasons employers may attempt to terminate your employment.
-In some instances, it is for discriminatory reasons.
-This might include firing you because of your gender, religion, sexual orientation, race, or other protected status.
+In some instances, it is for discriminatory reasons, which might include firing you because of your gender, religion, sexual orientation, race, or other protected status, and there are so many other reasons why employers may wrongfully terminate their employees.
+Some examples of their reasoning could include:

 - Failure to show up for a shift because of jury duty